aeternity/protocol/channels/OFF-CHAIN.md

 ### `funding_locked`

+Message code: 6

 Opening a channel requires an on-chain transaction.
-This transaction needs to be included in a block and, since we only have probabilistic finality, be sufficiently confirmed, s.t. the probability of a chain re-organisation is negligible.
+This transaction needs to be included in a block and, since we only have probabilistic finality, be sufficiently confirmed, so that the probability of a chain re-organisation is negligible.

 This message is exchanged by both peers to signal to each other that the above